v-cakoll/docs.it-it/docs/visual-basic/programming-guide/language-features/operators-and-expressions/index.md

  [!code-vb[VbVbalrOperators#56](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrOperators/VB/Class1.vb#56)]

- Nell'esempio precedente, Visual Basic esegue le operazioni nell'espressione sul lato destro dell'operatore di assegnazione (`=`), quindi assegna il valore risultante nella variabile `x` a sinistra.
+ In the preceding example, Visual Basic performs the operations in the expression on the right side of the assignment operator (`=`), then assigns the resulting value to the variable `x` on the left.
 Non esistono limiti al numero di operatori combinabili in un'espressione, ma per ottenere i risultati previsti è importante tenere presenti le regole di [Precedenza tra gli operatori in Visual Basic](../../../../visual-basic/language-reference/operators/operator-precedence.md).

 ## <a name="see-also"></a>Vedere anche